VkAnalyzer/Muzender/README.md

 - setup vk account for parser: create dictionary with 'login' and 'password' keys and enter your values and dump it to pickle version 3 to parser/secret.pkl

+- setup telegram bot token:
+pickle string with bot token and dump it to tg_bot/token.pkl

 - start service:
 cd to root folder of the project and run: docker-compose up --build .